William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The eastern slope of the hill is Reddicap Heath, heathland being easily worked but agriculturally poor land.
 The 1841 Census spelled the name as Ready Cap.
 The modern urban district is largely a development of the mid-20th-century.

-The photograph shows the point where Sutton ends and the Warwickshire countryside begins.
+Left: The photograph shows the point where Sutton ends and the Warwickshire countryside begins.
 Old Langley Hall is on the horizon.
 (See Langley.)
-Text by Adrian Bailey -on Geograph.
-See photograph.
+Text by Adrian Bailey on Geograph.

 Reddicap Hill is behind the photographer; Springfield Road runs left-right across the picture, as does the valley of Langley Brook beyond.